NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Technical specifications and low-frequency sensitivity measurements of NGC 3521 with the UTR-2 radio decameter telescope

 \subsection{Sensitivity measurements}

 Decameter data for NGC 3521 were obtained during a highly sensitive sky survey in a wide frequency band pass relative to the declination DecJ = 0$^\circ$ (sessions from January 20 to 22 and from February 3 to 5, 2022).
 The UTR-2 radio telescope beam was fixedly oriented in relation to this declination (azimuth $A = 0^\circ$, elevation angle $\varepsilon \sim 40^\circ$).
 The daily rotation of Earth provided the complete coverage by scanning the celestial sphere areas within the right ascensions RA from 0$^h$ to 24$^h$, crossing the Galactic plane twice a day.
-Signal registration, pre-processing, and data recording were performed using DSP-Z digital multi-channel spectrum analyzers \citep{Zakharenko2016} in a frequency band from 8.25 to 33 MHz with frequency resolution of 4 kHz and time resolution of 0.1 s.
+Signal registration, pre-processing, and data recording were performed using DSP-Z digital multi-channel spectrum analyzers \citep{Zakharenko2016} over the frequency range 8.25-33 MHz, with a frequency resolution of 4 kHz and a time resolution of 0.1 s.
 The corresponding spectra, which illustrate in particular the radio frequency interference (RFI) situation, are shown in Fig.~\ref{fig:RFI_spectra}.

 Let’s estimate the expected flux density from the NGC 3521 galaxy in the decameter range.
 NGC 3521 is a spiral galaxy with an intermediate level of star formation.
 It is not a radio galaxy and reveals at decameter wavelengths due to its own synchrotron radio emission.
 The flux density from NGC 3521 at high frequencies (1.4 GHz) is about 374.77 mJy (Table \ref{tab:NGC3521_fluxes}).
 Converting this value to decameter-range frequencies (for example, 20 MHz ($S \propto \nu^{-\alpha}$, where $\nu$ is the frequency, $\alpha$ is the spectral index, which for spiral galaxies is 0.6–0.8), we obtain a value of $\approx$10 Jy.
 But it should be noted that the non-thermal Galactic background, against which the search for the signal from NGC 3521 may be performed, has brightness temperatures a thousand times higher at decameter wavelengths.
-In the case of NGC 3521, the detection of such a weak extragalactic signal from NGC\,3521 is extremely challenging.
+In the case of NGC 3521, the detection of such a weak extragalactic signal from NGC 3521 is extremely challenging.